 The Solo Paid Plan allows for unlimited posts and tracks comments on your 15 latest posts (at the time of writing it costs $9 a month or $7 a month if paid annually).
-If you’re utilizing more than one account, the other plans have more options available to suit your needs.
+If you’re utilizing more than one account, the other plans have more options available to suit your needs, such as the Duo plan for $15, or the custom plan starting at $23.
 I've found that the cheapest paid plan works perfectly for my content scheduling needs.
 You can also now use Planoly to upload video, so if you're in need of a good video editing software, check out my DaVinci Resolve Review.

 First, you need to create your Instagram Business Profile if you don’t already have one.

 Go into Instagram, tap the gear icon and tap “Switch to Business Profile.”
 Because Instagram is owned by Facebook, you also need to have a Facebook Page to associate your Instagram Business Profile with.
 Private Instagram accounts can’t be converted to Business accounts, so make sure yours is set to public.